• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

 Turon is a type of Filipino snack.
-It is also called deep-fried banana rolls or banana lumpia.
+It is also called banana lumpia due to its similarity to the popular Filipino lumpia.
 A typical Filipino meryenda and dessert, Turon has gained popularity throughout the years.

 Turon